 I am an Licensed Psychologist and a Certified Group Psychotherapist and a Fellow of American the Group Psychotherapy Association.
 In my independent private practice I provide individual therapy, couples therapy, and group therapy to adults.
-I provide services in person in Atlanta, Georgia, and I provide teletherapy (online therapy) in the following states: AZ, DE, CO, IL, MO, NE, NH, NV, OK, OR, PA, TX, UT.
+I provide services in person and via telehealth in Atlanta, Georgia, and I provide telehealth (online therapy) in the following states: AZ, DE, CO, IL, MO, NE, NH, NV, OK, OR, PA, TX, UT.

 I have training as a generalist and experience working with a wide spectrum of clients presenting with a wide range of issues.
 Among my areas of clinical expertise are diversity and identity concerns (ethnicity/cultural, (trans)Gender, and/or sexual orientation), trauma recovery and PTSD, group psychotherapy, sex therapy, women’s issues, and relationship issues.